ryanmcnally93/little-strings/README.md

 25).
 I had an issue called "Ensure text remains visible during webfont load".
 It had an issue with bootstraps glyphicon font family.

-I used a [this](https://stackoverflow.com/questions/69127435/how-to-fix-ensure-text-remains-visible-during-webfont-load-bootstrap-icons-woff/69311017#69311017) stack overflow to fix the problem, creating a CSS document for the issue.
+I used <a href="https://stackoverflow.com/questions/69127435/how-to-fix-ensure-text-remains-visible-during-webfont-load-bootstrap-icons-woff/69311017#69311017" target="_blank">this</a> stack overflow to fix the problem, creating a CSS document for the issue.

 ### Unfixed Bugs

 1).
 I had a major issue when loading lighthouse on all pages, but in particular, the learning page.
 If I ever create an accordion or carousel again I will definitely look to code it myself rather than use bootstrap.

 Loading these documents of huge sizes and only using a small amount to make one element work was really slowing down the page.
-I attempted to use [uncss-online](https://uncss-online.com/), and created two bootstrap documents that only contain the necessary CSS.
+I attempted to use <a href="https://uncss-online.com/" target="_blank">uncss-online</a>, and created two bootstrap documents that only contain the necessary CSS.

 This didn't work for the Javascript bootstrap documents or JQuery however, and I couldn't find a fix there.